stephanbruny/ponyjs/README.md

 Pony.JS has mobile and embedded applications in mind.
 Low memory footprint, modularity and high speed are a must!

+Some features are based on concepts from Qt/QML.

 ## Modules